- What is “quality of care”?

 General Medicare information about quality of care complaints: http://www.medicare.gov/claims-and-appeals/file-a-complaint/complaints.html.

-The Center for Medicare Advocacy recently convened a conference with key stakeholders on Quality Improvement Organizations and the beneficiary complaint process.
-For more information on the conference, please see Beyond QIO: Modeling A Medicare Beneficiary Complaint Process For Quality Of Care.
+The Center for Medicare Advocacy recently convened a conference with key stakeholders on Quality Improvement Organizations and the beneficiary complaint process: Beyond QIO: Modeling A Medicare Beneficiary Complaint Process For Quality Of Care.

 On Thursday, August 2, 2007, Senators Chuck Grassley (R-IA) and Max Baucus (D-MT) introduced new legislation that would create a new organization to oversee the beneficiary quality of care complaint process, thereby removing that function from the QIOs.
 This action was one of the key recommendations in the 2006 Institute of Medicine report, Medicare’s Quality Improvement Program: Maximizing Potential.
 The full text of the bill is available here: S. 1947.

 There are several organizations that monitor the quality of care given by health care providers and set standards of acceptable care.
 Some of the major ones include: The Joint Commission on Accreditation of health care Organizations (JCHAO), Leapfrog, The American Health Quality Association, the Institute for Safe Medication Practices, The National Center for health care Leadership, the National Coalition for Quality Health Care, The National Committee for Quality Assurance, the National Health Quality Forum, and Center for Medicare and Medicaid Services (CMS).